 5. Don’t Forget Bing

-Takeaways: Bing, which is the second most-used search engine, has been crystal clear about how their algorithm incorporates social signals into their search results, and, unlike Google, they haven’t flip-flopped on the issue.
+Takeaways: Bing, which was responsible for over 33% of US searches in 2018, has been crystal clear about how their algorithm incorporates social signals into their search results.
+Unlike Google, they haven’t flip-flopped on the issue.
 With its market share steadily growing, companies would be wise to include Bing in their SEO strategies.

 Ultimately, the web is all about building relationships, fostering audiences, expressing identity and sharing ideas––it’s inherently social, and there’s no reason that SEO best practices would go against the grain, especially since the rules that govern SEO are ultimately meant to make the web a more enjoyable and useful place.